schollii/terraform-variables/README.md

       }
     }
     ```
    there is no way of getting terraform to fill in what is not given in the tfvars.

-2. It is not possible to specify different defaults based on other elements.
-Given eg

-    ```terraform
-    variable "var" {
-      type = object({
-        attrib1 = number
-        attrib2 = string
-      })

-      default = {
-        attrib1 = 123
-        attrib2 = "abc"
-      }
-    }
-    ```

-   What if `attrib2` represents the database name, and you would like it to default to `mysql`
-   if `attrib`, the database type, is `mysql`, and to `postgres` if the database type is `postgres`?
-   This cannot be expressed in terraform.
+In TF 1.3,
+   one can write `main.tf` and `terraform.tfvars` from `example/ex-1`.

-3. It is not possible to deep-merge values using the variable specification's `default` attribute.
+2. Before TF 1.3, it was not possible to deep-merge values using the variable
+   specification's `default` attribute.
-   Eg given the following specification, it should be possible in the tfvars file to specify only
+   Eg given the following specification, it would have been useful in the tfvars file to specify
+   only
-   var.attrib2.attrib4, and the rest should come from the `default`:
+   `var.attrib2.attrib4`, and the rest should come from the `default`:

     ```terraform
     variable "var" {